Rights Of Individual Moral Agents Defined & Explained

 Right to Property

-Right to Self-Sovereignty (self-determination)
+Right to Sovereignty (self-determination)

 Derived Rights